-4. To stop the server, right-click the SpectrumTM Technology Platform icon in the Windows system tray (shown below) and select Stop SpectrumTM.

-- 5. Install the unlock code:

-- a) Open the following file in a text editor: <SpectrumLocation>\server\modules\addressglobal\conf\unlockcodes.txt

-- b) Enter your unlock codes, one per line.

-- c) Save and close the file.

-- 6. Start SpectrumTM Technology Platform.
+- 4. Stop the SpectrumTM Technology Platform.
+To do this, open the Windows system tray and select Stop SpectrumTM. - 5.
+Install the unlock code: - a) Open the following file in a text editor: <SpectrumLocation>\server\modules\addressglobal\conf\unlockcodes.txt - b) Enter your unlock codes, one per line. - c) Save and close the file. - 6.
+Start SpectrumTM Technology Platform.
 To do this, right-click the SpectrumTM Technology Platform icon in the system tray and select Start SpectrumTM.